Ryanair Cabin Toiletries Rules Explained

 How many toiletries can I take in hand luggage?

-You can bring multiple items, provided containers meet security limits and fit inside the required clear liquids bag.
+You can bring multiple items, provided containers meet the security limits that apply at your departure airport and fit inside the required clear liquids bag, where one is still needed.

 Final thoughts

 The best Ryanair toiletry setup is not about bringing everything from your bathroom.
-It is about bringing the right essentials in the right sizes, ready when you need them.
+It is about bringing the right essentials in the right sizes, ready when you need them — whichever UK airport's rules apply to your trip.

 Comments